 Disconnect garden hose before the ground freezes

-Winters in the Mid-Atlantic can be unpredictable, and it is not uncommon for residents to wake up with several inches of snow covering their back lawns.
+Winters can be unpredictable, and it is not uncommon for residents to wake up with several inches of snow covering their back lawns.
 When the ground enters a state of being frozen, you can essentially pack up your gardening and lawn care equipment for the season.
 This includes disconnecting and putting away your garden hose.